wildfly/quickstart/README.md

 <a id="postgresql"></a>
 ### Install and Configure the PostgreSQL Database

 Some of the quickstarts require the PostgreSQL database.
-This section describes how to install and configure the database for use with the quickstarts.
+This section describes how to install and configure the database for use with these quickstarts.

 #### Download and Install PostgreSQL 9.1.2